learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

 You've been asked to determine whether education is impactful to salary.
 Develop a hypothesis test to compare the salaries of those with Master's degrees to those with Bachelor's degrees.
 Are the two statistically different according to your results?

 > Note: The relevant features are stored in the 'FormalEducation' and 'AdjustedCompensation' features.

+You may import the functions stored in the `flatiron_stats.py` file to help perform your hypothesis tests.
+It contains the stats functions that you previously coded: `welch_t(a,b)`, `welch_df(a, b)`, and `p_value(a, b, two_sided=False)`.

+Note that `scipy.stats.ttest_ind(a, b, equal_var=False)` performs a two-sided Welch's t-test and that p-values derived from two-sided tests are two times the p-values derived from one-sided tests.
+See the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html) for more information.

 ```python